 Do I Know What Transactions My Personal Guarantee Covers?

 Under California law, a personal guarantee is only enforceable as to the original contracted transaction.
 Accordingly, if the terms of the original contract are materially changed, the personal guarantee becomes unenforceable.
-This often occures when there is a change in scope or the price increases above the contract amount.
+This often occurs when there is a change in scope or the price increases above the contract amount.

 Will the Enforcing Party Let Me Cure the Defaulting Party's Nonpayment?